MridulDhiman/oss-journal/dicedb/dicedb.md

 4. **Error Handling**: If an error occurs during the shutdown process, you can capture and handle it more easily when you're using a dedicated context for the shutdown, rather than relying on the parent context.

-## Implementation of Append Only FIle (AOF) for disk persistence in memory based store.
+## Implementation of Append Only FIle (AOF)

-For persisting the data to disk, we flush all the write/update operations to disk to an Append only file.
+> **Persistance**: It refers to the writing of data to durable storage, such as a solid-state disk (SSD).
+AOF persistence logs every write operation received by the server.
+These operations can then be replayed again at server startup, reconstructing the original dataset.
+Commands are logged using the same format as the Redis protocol itself.

 ```golang
     type AOF struct {